STIR/SHAKEN display standards are emerging

 1. STI outcome

-2. Call analytics (e.g., reputation service) outcome
+2. Call analytics (e.g., phone number reputation lookup) outcome

 3. Whether there is a privacy header in the SIP message